 Reference Guide on the Fused Application of the Industrial Internet in the Shipbuilding Industry, Ministry of Industry and Information Technology, June 5, 2025

-The reference guide also notes that the fused application of the Industrial Internet in the shipbuilding industry remains in a developmental stage.
-Current implementation efforts are still exploratory and phased.
-Future revisions and updated editions of the reference guide will incorporate practical experience and feedback from across the industry.
+The reference guide is careful to note that the fused application of the Industrial Internet in the shipbuilding industry remains in a developmental stage.
+Implementation is still exploratory and phased.
+Future editions of the guide are expected to incorporate practical experience and feedback from across the industry.

 Military-Civil Fusion in Shipbuilding